 - Drive safely and correctly.
 Follow traffic rules.

 - May be use a 4 wheeler – Note : Here it is the user might take a decision to completely change the mode of transport to mitigate multiple risks altogether.
 This also means that the use case itself has changed and a new scenario is in the picture.
 This requires a new or delta risk assessment for the new criteria in scenario.

 - Drive safe and correctly.
 Follow traffic rules.

-Note: So evaluating and reaching consensus on the asset is very important in a risk assessment as it determines the extent of negative impact due to risk.
-Basically the critical of asset may impact the risk rating and priority.
+Point to consider: So evaluating and reaching consensus on the asset is very important in a risk assessment as it determines the extent of negative impact due to risk.
+Basically the criticality of asset may impact the risk rating and priority.

-In this case if we say that it is the bike which is the asset and not the person, then the risk rating and priority changes.
+In this case if we say that bike is the main asset and not the person, then the risk rating and priority changes.